-What Is a "Lazy Eye?"
+What Is a “Lazy Eye"?

 Lazy eye causes

 - Refractive amblyopia.
-Common vision issues like uncorrected nearsightedness, farsightedness or an astigmatism (uneven curvature of the eye surface) can create a difference in the sharpness of vision between the eyes and result in lazy eye.
+Common vision issues like uncorrected nearsightedness, farsightedness or astigmatism (uneven curvature of the eye surface) can create a difference in the sharpness of vision between the eyes and result in lazy eye.

 - Strabismus.
 The most common cause of lazy eye is an imbalance or weakness in the muscles that position the eyes, which prevents both eyes from working together as one eye may cross in or turn out.